Not-Juan-D/Alfred/README.md

 I'm pretty sure we all had experience trying to look up a confusing study topic, but somehow ended up in a weird corner of Youtube or a meme-filled subreddit.

-My solution **ONLY** displays Wikipedia pages as search results, so users and students won't have to worry about wandering off-path anymore while using Alfred.
+My solution **ONLY** displays Wikipedia pages as search results, so users and students won't have to worry about wandering off-path anymore while looking up topics or information.

 ## Music Player